ABORTION AND RAPE: FOUR STEPS FOR COMPASSIONATE ENGAGEMENT

 Step #2: Respond with Sensitivity and Compassion

 The challenge is not primarily intellectual; it’s personal.
 Real people are wounded deeply by rape.
 We should be mindful that the person asking this question may have been raped or may have a loved one that was raped.
 Responding to their question requires more than a sound apologetic; it requires love.
-Christian apologist Ravi Zacharias offers a valuable maxim: “Never answer a question; always answer a questioner.”
+It has been wisely stated, “Never answer a question; always answer a questioner.”
 In other words, behind every question is a real person who may speak from experience.
 One way we express compassion is by acknowledging the psychological and emotional difficulty behind this challenge.
 The assumption behind this question is that the child will serve as a persistent and hurtful reminder to the woman who has been raped.
 This cannot be denied and we should be quick to acknowledge this painful truth.
 The tragic violence of rape is an unspeakable agony no one should have to suffer.
 Those victimized in this way deserve our compassion and tangible help, and the rapist should be punished to the full extent of the law.

 Here’s an example of how I’ve responded: “Well, Mary, you ask a difficult question.
 Rape is a grave injustice against an innocent person.
 Sadly, many women and young girls have been victimized this way.
 As a husband and father, I cannot imagine my wife or one of my daughters being raped and becoming pregnant.
 And I think you’re right that the child could serve as a painful reminder of sexual assault.”
 Expressing genuine sympathy helps me identify with the questioner and builds a bond that makes her willing to hear the rest of my answer.